DawnB1/Reports/README.md

 https://www.sentinelone.com/cybersecurity-101/open-source-intelligence-osint/

 ### The Dark Web
 An unregulated network of unindexed web content where activity is made anonymous through a variety of encryption and routing techniques.
-To access, users need a special browser, most commonly Tor.
+To access, users need a special browser, and they most commonly use Tor.

 https://www.crowdstrike.com/cybersecurity-101/the-dark-web-explained/